BDC Hamburger Icon

 Open row

-You don’t need to change the world with a contest that expands your brand.
-Some of the most successful business promotions were both simple and easy to access: These contests increased user engagement across all forms of social media and created collaborations with unexpected companies.
+Contests are a great way to expand your brand, and they don’t have to be complicated to be effective.
+Some of the most successful promotional contests have been both simple and easy to access.
+These contests increased user engagement across all forms of social media and created collaborations with unexpected companies.

-Contests and giveaways are no doubt an important part of becoming a viral brand.
-By following these basic principles for contest-building, you can reach a massive audience and bring new customers to your business.
-[Learn how you can create a small business marketing plan.]
+Contests and giveaways are important tools for making brands go viral.
+By following these basic principles for contest building, you can reach a massive audience and bring new customers to your business.
+[Read related: Learn how to create a small business marketing plan.]

 How to create a viral contest